DevilsDomain/VillaAgency/README.md

 ### improvemnts
 - image compression
 - css and js minification
-- lazy loading for images
+- lazy loading, decoding async for images
 - replaced some scripts (like jquery, bootstrap) with cdn versions
 - added async defer to scripts
 - added preconnect to google fonts